-Mako juxtaposes the 500-year question with Andy Warhol’s “15 minutes” perspective on humanity.
-A poignant distinction since Warhol was speaking to the Boomer generation that grew into one of the more selfish and consumptive generations in America with very little thought to legacy.
-This is a people who took Warhol’s 15 minutes and created the television genre we now call “reality” television; a celebration of the mundane, depraved or the hyper-dramatic and none of which is ultimately based in the Real.
+Fujimura juxtaposes the 500-year question with Andy Warhol’s “15 minutes” perspective on humanity.
+"What is the five hundred year question?
+Well, it’s a historical look at the reality of our cultures, and asking what ideas, what art, what vision affects humanity for over five hundred years", writes Fujimura.
+A poignant distinction since Warhol was speaking to the Boomer generation that grew into one of the more selfish and consumptive generations America has ever seen with very little thought to legacy.
+This is a people who took Warhol’s 15 minutes and created the television genre we now call “reality” television; a celebration of the mundane, depraved or the hyper-dramatic, and none of which is ultimately based in the Real.
 It has such a short life-span that by its nature no one will be talking about it next year, much less 500 years from now.

-Ultimately, though, it comes down to the face I see through the half raised eyes, and sleep encrusted waking reflected back in the mirror every morning.
+Ultimately, though, it comes down to the face I see each morning through the half raised eyes, and sleep encrusted waking reflected back in the mirror.
 How am I going to live today with a bigger perspective, a longer view?
 Will I take what I can get or create what I can give?
 Will I love more deeply and hold more loosely, thus, seeding grace in my relationships and creating less space for bitterness and resentment to grow?

 Five hundred years is a long span, especially when, if I am not taken out by some freak accident or cancer, I may only live eighty of those five hundred.
 But instead of just carpe-ing my diem, maybe that kind of distance can shape a more generous diem.
 I don’t have to figure it all out, get as much as possible, achieve it all before the sun falls.
 And so, I open the landscape for things that might have longevity in my being present to them now.

-What does 500 years look like for you?
-How would you create if you approached in these terms?
+What do 500 years look like for you?
+How would you create differently if you approached your work in these terms?
 How would the culture around you bob and weave differently with that longer-view?